6.6. Download resumption

 Important

 The implementation of fw_stream_write as described above will be awkward on a UNIX-like systems.
 Complicated operating systems tend to have multiple layers of IO buffering, and it may take some time before the actual writes are made to the physical storage device.
-What it means for us is that we can’t just call fwrite() and blindly update resume_offset with the number of bytes we ordered it to write even if it returned a success (because the data may still reside in some cache, maintained e.g. by the kernel).
+This means that we can’t just call fwrite() and blindly update resume_offset with the number of bytes we ordered it to write, even if it returned success (because the data may still reside in some cache, maintained e.g. by the kernel).

 Because of that, rather than updating the download state file on each call to fw_stream_write, it would be wiser to do it once in fw_stream_open, and deduce the resume_offset from the size of the file.